ClusterFights/MunchMan/Level_4_Blinky/fpga/impl/top_md5/README.md

 * 0x04 : Test command.
 Returns ten bytes 10, 9, 8, 7, ...
 1. **Asserts done when complete.**
 * 0x05 : Set STR_LEN command.
 Send 2 bytes.
 Set the string length in bits.
 **Asserts done when complete.**
+* 0x06 : close command.
+Desync the bus.
+Requires the RPI to send the sync words again before talking to the FPGA.

 ## Implementation Report Summary